 A: No. If we feel you are not fulfilling your obligation by calling us and it is one of those rare cases in which a call to WMC or DOH is mandatory, we will explicitly clarify this for you.

-To learn more about WPHP or make a referral please call us at 800-552-7236 or visit our website.
+To learn more about WPHP or make a referral please call us at 800-552-7236 or visit our website at www.wphp.org.